strapi/documentation/docusaurus/docs/dev-docs/configurations/guides/public-assets.md

 ---
-title: Public assets configuration
+title: Use public assets
-displayed_sidebar: devDocsSidebar
+displayed_sidebar: devDocsConfigSidebar
 description: The public folder of Strapi is used for static files that you want to make accessible to the outside world.

 ---